The A-Z of how to buy diamond rings

 Structural flaws like feathers and cleavages can damage the diamond due to the pressure exerted on the stone by the ring prongs.

-If you keep in mind the information given above as you buy diamond rings, you will never go wrong.
+If you keep in mind the information given above as you buy your rings, you will never go wrong.

 Now that you’ve learn’t the tips above, you are ready to buy engagement rings.

-Buying online can be tricky since you don’t know the companies and how good their offers really are.
+It can be tricky to buy diamond rings online since you don’t know the companies and how good their offers really are.

 Other ways to buy & sell